Bounding the tripartite-circle crossing number of complete tripartite graphs: Bounding the tripartite-circle crossing number--- Proofs of Theorem and Corollary

 \end{lemma} \begin{proof} From the count in Lemma \ref{yilemma1}, and its minimization in Lemma \ref{le:min}, we have the lower bound

 Adding the last two terms directly yields the claim. \end{proof}

-This allows us to gain a lower bound on $\crN{3}(K_{m,n,p})$. \begin{proof}[Proof of the lower bound of \autoref{th:general}] In \cref{th:yitheorem} we count the total number of crossings in a good tripartite-circle drawing of $K_{m,n,p}$.
+This allows us to find a lower bound on $\crN{3}(K_{m,n,p})$. \begin{proof}[Proof of the lower bound of \autoref{th:general}] In \cref{th:yitheorem} we count the total number of crossings in a simple tripartite-circle drawing of $K_{m,n,p}$.

-Lemma \ref{le:mnpp} gives a lower bound on the last three summands and directly implies the claimed lower bound:
+\cref{le:mnpp} gives a lower bound on the last three summands and directly implies the claimed lower bound: